fgimenez/openstack-sandbox/README.md

 Requirements
 ------------

-The minimun requirements are a working installation of both virtualbox and vagrant.
-You should also have a ruby runtime, for installing the required gems with bundler:
+The minimun requirements are a working installation of both virtualbox and vagrant (1.2+).
+You should also have a ruby runtime

-    $ bundle install

-Once this is done, you can install the required vagrant plugins:

-    $ vagrant plugin bundle

-You should also need two HostOnly interfaces:

-    $ VBoxManage hostonlyif create
-    $ VBoxManage hostonlyif ipconfig vboxnet0 --ip 172.16.0.254 --netmask 255.255.0.0
-    $ VBoxManage hostonlyif create
-    $ VBoxManage hostonlyif ipconfig vboxnet1 --ip 10.0.0.254 --netmask 255.0.0.0

-The interface names vboxnet0 and vboxnet1 should be different if you have those names previously defined (i.e. vboxnet2 and vboxnet3).

 Usage
 -----

-First of all, you should get the main machine up:

-    $ vagrant up

-Once the environment is installed, bootstrap it (you should use the openstack user password, 'openstack', and your root password to install nova client packages):
+First of all, you should bootstrap the environment (you should use the openstack user password, 'openstack', and your root password to install nova client packages):

     $ ./bootstrap.sh